Fernandoleano/space-app/README.md

 ## Credits

-This project was created by [Your Name](https://github.com/your-username).
+This project was created by [Fernando Leano](https://github.com/your-username).

 ## License